When we do something is as important as what we do, and can mean the difference between success and failure.

 Approximately two-thirds of us fall into the ‘third bird’ category, while around 20% are owls and 15% larks.
 The modern working day is more suited to larks and third birds than the fifth of the population who are owls.

-Our chronology is not set in stone, Pink adds; for example, it tends to evolve with age: kids are larks, teenagers morph into owls (with ‘owliness’ peaking at 22), while older people return to lark characteristics.
+Our chronology is not set in stone, Pink adds; for example, it tends to evolve with age: children tend to be larks, waking their parents at the crack of dawn, teenagers and young adults usually then morph into owls who struggle to get out of bed in the morning, while older people tend to return to lark characteristics.

 How does this impact work?